On this page, we will look at how pictures can be used in word-processor documents:

 You can resize an image through a menu window by first clicking on it with the secondary mouse button, then selecting Size from the menu that opens.
 Write the desired measurements in the boxes Height and/or Width.

 If you only write the measurement in one of the above-mentioned boxes, the other value will change automatically.
 Alternatively, you can resize the image as per cent of the original in the box Scale.
 More than 100 % enlarges the image and less minimizes it.

 You can also write the size you want for the picture in the fields of the group Size in the Picture Format menu (see image below).

 It is mostly wise to crop an image when importing it to your computer (e.g. from a camera or scanner).
 However, you can also crop images later with a word processor.

 Cropping does not really delete the cropped area, but just hides it from view.
-With Word, you can crop an image by selecting it as active, so that the program shows the Picture Tools menu.
+With Word, you can crop an image by selecting it as active, so that the program shows the Picture Format menu.
 Then click on the Crop button in the Size group and crop the image with the resizing handles as you would do when minimizing it.